-The provision of information that customers can rely on is an important element in providing a high level of service and in encouraging further patronage growth.
+Providing information that customers can rely on is an important element in providing a high level of service and encouraging further patronage growth.

 - 1. Provide real time information in accordance with Policy 3.2. - 2.
 Provide the Metlink website as a key source of information for customers.